ArpanNaik/ArpanNaik/README.md

 ### About Me
 I'm basically a data scientist.
 I keep working on some machine learning projects.
 I am also interested in building some apps.
 You'll find these in my repositories.

+### I look forward to -
+ - Interested to discuss ideas, and try them out.
+ - Interested in collaborating, to work on some new stuff.

 ### My Fun?
 Sometimes work on apps, sometimes machine learning projects, sometimes anime, sometimes road trips, sometimes trekking, sometimes pc gaming.